 Two Councillors (unless otherwise determined) are to be appointed to each of the Advisory Committees for the four-year term of office.
-This would also include a Chairperson for each Committee (with the exception of the Audit, Risk & Improvement Committee).
+This would also include a Chairperson for each Committee.

 All other Councillors are able to attend Advisory Committee meetings in an observation only capacity.